sherryli1116/finalproject-group15/README.md

 ### **7. Recommendation for future analysis & debrief**

 Recommendations for future analysis include exploring other factors that may contribute to temperature changes, such factors include population and GDP.
-Our linear model between CO2 emissions and average tempertures predicts future average temperature based on user input of city and year.
+Our linear model between CO2 emissions and average tempertures estimates future average temperature based on user input of city and year.
 Future enhancements to the project would include building out a site that would allow users to input such parameters and retrieve the predicted average temperature.